vishvAsa/kalpAntaram/kANe/v1p2/114_Anantadeva.md

 On p.
 469 of the Smstikaustubha (Nir. ed.)
 Anantadeva refers to a work called Bhaktiviveka composed by his grand father (Anantadeva I, grandson of Ekanātha ).

 Anantadeva wrote many works on Dharmaśāstra.
 A few may be mentioned here.
 He composed Antyeștipaddhati (vide Prof. Velankara's Cat.
 No. 665 p.
 209), Cāturmāsyaprayoga (the same cat. p.
-184 No. 575), Bhagavadbhaktinirnaya ( vide Velanakar's Cat. of Iccharam Desai collection (No. 231 ).
+184 No. 575), Bhagavadbhaktinirṇaya ( vide Velanakar's Cat. of Iccharam Desai collection (No. 231 ).
 On भगवन्नामकौमुदी of लक्ष्मीधर he wrote a commentary called Prakāśa ( vide Velankar's Cat.
 No. 115).